rie-ucl/bibliokit/README.md

 Generate a ranking of the top keywords used in the provided Scopus search results.

+The `rank_keywords()` function generates a ranking of the top keywords from the provided Scopus search results, based on the number of publications and total citations.
+By setting the `abst = TRUE` option, the function can include not only the keywords tagged by the authors but also the abstracts of the papers in the ranking.
+The output is a tibble with the following columns:
+`rank` rank of the keyword,
+`keyword` the keyword, and
+`n` number of publications with the keyword.

 ### Parameter
  res A list containing Scopus search results, including entries with `authkeywords` and `dc:description`.
 ### Parameter